arialdomartini/category-theory/video-4-1.md

 fb :: B -> ()
 ```

-There is even a function frm the Empty set/Void to `()`.
+There is even a function from the Empty set/Void to `()`.
 This is a sort of Universal Property of the singleton set: there's an incoming arrow from any other objects in the category.
 Does it really single out the Singleton Object?
 Is there any other type with the same property?
 Unfortunately, yes.

 The Set category is very rich in arrows.
 There's almost a function for any sets.
 There's only one case in which there is no arrow: the arrows from a non-empty set to Void; there can be no arrow, because a function is a mapping between elements.